 Edward Wilson is a native of Baltimore.
 He studied International Relations on a US Army scholarship and later served as a Special Forces officer in Vietnam.
 He received the Army Commendation Medal with ‘V’ for his part in rescuing wounded Vietnamese soldiers from a minefield.
 His other decorations include the Bronze Star and the Combat Infantryman’s Badge.
 After leaving the Army, Wilson became an expatriate and gave up US nationality to become a British citizen.
 He has also lived and worked in Germany and France, and was a post-graduate student at Edinburgh University.
-He is the author of four previous novels, A River in May, The Envoy, The Darkling Spy and The Midnight Swimmer, all published by Arcadia Books.
+He is the author of five novels, A River in May, The Envoy, The Darkling Spy, The Midnight Swimmer and A Very British Ending, all published by Arcadia Books.
 The author now lives in Suffolk where he taught English and Modern Languages for thirty years.
-He's currenting writing his sixth novel A Very British Ending.